 Undergraduate students and graduate students from all disciplines may earn the Restoration Ecology Certificate.
-Matriculated UW will be given priority, however non UW students may register on a space available basis through UW Extension’s non degree enrollment.
-More information on non degree enrollment can be found here.
+Matriculated UW students will be given priority, however non-UW students may register on a space-available basis through the UW Non-Degree Enrollment website.

 To earn the certificate, students complete 25 credits as outlined below.
 Students are strongly encouraged to take either general ecology or plant ecology before starting the program.
 In many cases these requirements overlap with a student’s degree program requirements.
 Students should check with the UW REN advisor and their program advisor for details specific to their case.
 Courses are available to students on all three UW campuses.
 UW-REN awards a certificate to students who successfully complete the following courses with a minimum grade of 2.0 in each class.

 To receive the Restoration Ecology Certificate, students must submit a completed application.
 Applications are available as a PDF or Microsoft Word Documentand should be submitted via email (firstname.lastname@example.org) or to the mailing address on the application.